torsday/notebook/dev_ops/docker.md

 docker build -t [name for image] [directory where Dockerfile lives] # BUILDING an image from a dockerfile
 ```

-You create the container from the image with: TODO

 ---

 ### Working with Docker Images